 To restore a backup, simply "burn" the img file to a device using your favorite method.

-When booting up a restored image with autoresize active, wait until the the reboot sequence has occured.
+When booting a restored image with autoresize active, on some operating systems a reboot will occur after resizing is made (you will be informed at the end of the script if your operating system is affected by this), please wait until the the reboot sequence has occurred.
 The login prompt may very well become visible before the autoresize function has rebooted.

 Usage: